 9. To fluff the bow, I start with the inside left loop and pull it to the bottom, and then I grab the loop on the opposite side and do the same thing.
 I leave the loop on top as the center loop and pull out from the top, always leaving the center’s top loop.
 However, you may like to arrange them the opposite either way is gorgeous.

 10. Now, your wreath bow is ready to be attached to your wreath form.
-If you added a wire or chenille stem to the zip tie, then you can wire the bow to your wreath.
-However, you can use a hot glue gun and glue it to your wreath, or it can be pinned in place.
+If you added a wire or chenille stem to the zip tie, you could wire the bow to your wreath.
+However, you can use a hot glue gun and glue it to your wreath, or you can pin it in place.

 Learning how to make the perfect bow only takes a few minutes and no special tools!

 These gorgeous bows all have a farmhouse-inspired vibe with the buffalo check or burlap ribbon.
 However, if you use a satin ribbon to make this bow, it will look elegant.

 I used black and white buffalo check ribbon for this DIY ribbon bow.
 The ribbon choice is perfect for all-year use.

 Burlap wired ribbon bows are the most popular since they are lovely for wreaths, weddings, gifts, crafting, and decorating.

 Wired Edge Ribbon Wreath Bow

 You can make this bow with a grosgrain ribbon for a hair bow or a wide ribbon for decorating.